Julien Gauthier: Amateur

-On July 9, 2016, Gauthier was signed to his first NHL deal in agreeing to a three-year, entry-level contract with the Carolina Hurricanes.
-In the following 2016–17 season, his fourth season with the Foreurs, Gauthier had registered 27 points in 23 games before he was traded to contending team, the Saint John Sea Dogs in exchange for future picks and Nathan Cyr-Trottier on January 6, 2017.
+In the 2016–17 season, his fourth season with the Foreurs, Gauthier registered 27 points in 23 games before he was traded to contending team, the Saint John Sea Dogs, in exchange for future draft picks and Nathan Cyr-Trottier on January 6, 2017.
 He played with future NHL teammates Thomas Chabot and Mathieu Joseph with the Sea Dogs.
-After playing one season for the Sea Dogs, Gauthier attended the Hurricanes training camp prior to the 2017–18 season and was assigned to the Charlotte Checkers, the American Hockey League (AHL) affiliate of the Hurricanes.
+In 20 games with the Sea Dogs, he recorded ten goals and 24 points.
+The Sea Dogs advanced to the league championship where they beat the Armada to claim the President's Cup.
+They qualified for the 2017 Memorial Cup as league champions.
+They advanced to the semifinal after eliminating the WHL's Seattle Thunderbirds, but were knocked out by the OHL's Erie Otters.